Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Introduction

 and hence

-In general, if a distribution $\mu$ satisfies \eqref{eq-SS1} with some distribution $\rho$, then $\mu$ is called {\it $c^{-1}$-decomposable}.
-Our study of the law $\mu$ is based on this $c^{-1}$-decomposability.
-The expression \eqref{eq-SS1a} shows that the law $\rho$ controls $\mu$.
-The properties of $c^{-1}$-decomposable distributions are studied by Wolfe \cite{Wo}, Bunge \cite{Bu}, Watanabe \cite{Wa00} and others.
-In particular, it is known that any non-degenerate $c^{-1}$-decomposable distribution is either continuous-singular or absolutely continuous (Wolfe \cite{Wo}).
-A distribution $\mu$ is self-decomposable if and only if $\mu$ is $c^{-1}$-decomposable for all $c>1$; in this case $\mu$ and $\rho$ are infinitely divisible.
-In general if a distribution $\mu$ satisfies \eqref{eq-SS1} with $\rho$ being infinitely divisible, then $\mu$ is called {\it $c^{-1}$-semi-selfdecomposable}.
-We note that, when $c=e$ and $\{N_t\}$ and $\{Y_t\}$ are independent, Kondo et al.~\cite{KMS} recognises that $\mu$ is $e^{-1}$-decomposable and either continuous-singular or absolutely continuous.
+In general, if a distribution $\mu$ satisfies \textup{(\ref{eq-SS1})} with some distribution $\rho$, then~$\mu$ is called \textit{$c^{-1}$-decomposable}.
+Our study of the law $\mu$ is based on this \mbox{$c^{-1}$-decomposability}.
+The expression \textup{(\ref{eq-SS1a})} shows that the law $\rho$ controls $\mu$.
+The properties of $c^{-1}$-decomposable distributions are studied by Wolfe \cite{Wo}, Bunge~\cite{Bu}, Watanabe \cite{Wa00} and others.
+In particular, it is known that any nondegenerate $c^{-1}$-decomposable distribution is either continuous-singular or absolutely continuous (Wolfe \cite{Wo}).
+A distribution $\mu$ is self-decomposable if and only if~$\mu$ is $c^{-1}$-decomposable for all $c>1$; in this case $\mu$ and $\rho$ are infinitely divisible.
+In general if a distribution $\mu$ satisfies \textup{(\ref{eq-SS1})} with $\rho$ being infinitely divisible, then~$\mu$ is called \textit{$c^{-1}$-semi-self-decomposable}.
+We note that, when $c=e$ and $\{N_t\}$ and~$\{Y_t\}$ are independent, Kondo, Maejima and Sato \cite{KMS} recognizes that $\mu$ is $e^{-1}$-decomposable and either continuous-singular or absolutely continuous.